recommerce/asset/README.md

 # Recommerce asset

-This library provide an interface and some implementation to handle files on assets.
+This library provides an interface and some implementation to handle files on assets.

 Current implementations are :
 * AWS S3 : Amazon S3 service (using AWS S3 SDK library) ;